nats_kv

 urls

 A list of URLs to connect to.
-If an item of the list contains commas it will be expanded into multiple URLs.
+If a list item contains commas, it will be expanded into multiple URLs.

 Type: array